asrii00/aslan-sandbox-saitti/README.md

 1. Basic styling (colors, fonts)
 1. Use of classes and ID's
 1. Responsive design elements (Mobile friendly)
-1. Use of flexbox (in navigation, pet gallery)
+1. Use of flexbox (in navigation & pet gallery).
 1. A sincere attempt at having a clear and user-friendly layout.
 "Personal website straight from 2004" happens to be my preferred website aesthetic.